catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 - remove all dd in Cache/Retails screen
 - finish profiles
 - fix filter in CAche
+- duplicate management..on change..check and color

 wd:
+-+ some tracks no don't get read/picked cause" (1) " when importing other formats this should be ok
+- it's my life..breaks because of the aphostrofe'
+-- make date bigger
+-- remove author if custom
+-- bring in no of duplicates in title
+- if cover was from someone else please compare against that (save old cover) -- if multitrack dont bring in the duplicate

 ### Dev Tips:
 + Toolkit version flag does not sync to&from Github: Run RunMeFirst.bat